rippa86/new_workshop/exercise1.md

 5. Click **Save** and your project should start Syncing.
 6. You’ll see a Green Successful box when it's done successfully.

 DONE!
 You’ve now mastered Setting up Creds and Projects in AAP.
+[Return home! ](index.md)